FSU Teach Mathematics

 Departmental policy on grades and progress in the major.

-A grade of C minus or better is required in all courses to be counted toward this degree.
-A student who has accumulated more than one grade below a C minus (including grades of U) in the calculus sequence MAC2311, MAC2312, MAC2313 at Florida State University or elsewhere, whether repeated or not, will not be permitted to continue as a major in the department.
+A grade of C minus or better is required in all courses to be counted toward these degrees.
+A student who has accumulated more than one (1) grade below a C minus (including grades of U) in the calculus sequence MAC2311, MAC2312, MAC2313 at Florida State University or elsewhere, whether repeated or not, will not be permitted to continue as a major in the department.

-A student who has accumulated more than five grades below C minus (including grades of U) in any mathematics or collateral course required for the degree taken for college credit at Florida State University or elsewhere, whether repeated or not, will not be permitted to continue as a major in the department.
-The collateral courses include COP3014 or ISC3313, PHY2048C, STA4321 and includes the collateral coursework with prefixes BSC, HIS, MAT, RED, SMT or TSL.
+A student who has accumulated three (3) or more grades below C minus (including grades of U) in any mathematics course or collateral course taken for college credit at Florida State University or elsewhere, whether repeated or not, will not be permitted to continue as a major in the department.
+For all math majors, collateral courses include COP3014 or ISC3313, PHY2048c and STA4321.
+For FSU-Teach, it includes the collateral coursework with prefixes BSC, HIS, MAT, RED, SMT, or TSL.

 Major Program of Studies at FSU: (81 to 82 hours)